wesbos/Sublime-JS-to-CoffeeScript/README.md

 Converts selection(s) of JavaScript to Coffeescript!

-Depends on your system having js2coffee.
+Depends on your system having node and the `js2coffee` module.
 To install:

 `npm install js2coffee -g`

+Package not available on package control yet.
+Put this in your Sublime Text package directory.

 Then simply go ahead and select some JavaScript: